ontolex/frequency-attestation-corpus-information/index.md

 **URI:** [http://www.w3.org/ns/lemon/frac#Observable](http://www.w3.org/ns/lemon/frac#Observable)

-**Observable** is an abstract superclass for any element of a lexical resource that frequency, attestation or corpus-derived information can be expressed about.
+**Observable** is a superclass for any element of a lexical resource that frequency, attestation or corpus-derived information can be expressed about.
 This includes, among others, `ontolex:LexicalEntry`, `ontolex:LexicalSense`, `ontolex:Form`, and `ontolex:LexicalConcept`.
 Elements that FrAC properties apply to must be observable in a corpus or another linguistic data source.
 </div>

 </div>